ohr/minimal-mistakes/_pages/boot/boot-hpd.md

 classes: wide
 ---

-`ipf-hpd-spring-boot-starter` sets up the infrastructure for transactions of the IHE HPD profile.
+`ipf-hpd-spring-boot-starter` sets up the infrastructure for [HPD-based IHE transactions].

 The dependency on the IPF [Spring Boot] IHE HPD starter module is: